yofabronecoforo/C6EGHV/README.md

 * Monopolies and Corporations
 * Secret Societies

-Has not been tested with the following game modes:
+EGHV has not been tested with the following official game modes:

 * Tech and Civic Shuffle
 * Zombie Defense

-## Mods
+## Mod Compatibility
-### Incompatible Mods
-The following community projects are known to alter one or more of the game files also modified by EGHV:
+EGHV was developed with the following mods enabled, and is thus known to be compatible with them:
+- Better Civilization Icons
+- Better Coastal Cities and Water Tiles
+- Better Report Screen (UI)
+- Civilizations Expanded
+- CIVITAS City-States
+- Colorized Historic Moments
+- Enhanced Mod Manager
+- Extended Policy Cards
+- More Barbarian EXP
+- More Maritime: Seaside Sectors
+- Ophidy's Start by Wonders
+- Real Great People
+- Religion Expanded
+- Removable Districts
+- Sailor Cat's Wondrous Goody Huts
-- (placeholder)
+- Tomatekh's Historical Religions
+- Yet (not) Another Maps Pack

-### Compatible Mods
+### Unrecognized Mods
-Should work with other mods that add new Goody Hut (sub)types, with the following caveats:
+Mods that provide new Goody Hut (sub)types **WILL NOT** appear in the Goody Hut picker and **WILL NOT** be recognized by Reward Generator unless EGHV is configured to recognize them.
+One of two things will happen with unrecognized rewards:
+1. If they are loaded before EGHV, they will be disabled as part of EGHV's game configuration process, and will never appear.
+This is the most likely outcome.
+2. If they are loaded after EGHV, they will be (among) the only enabled rewards present in the game's built-in database tables, and will thus appear far more frequently than they otherwise should.
+Reward Generator will still operate, but will never select these rewards.
+The final result will often be an extra reward in addition to the amount provided by Reward Generator, even for Barbarian Outpost dispersals.

-- Any rewards which EGHV does NOT recognize will **NOT** appear in the Goody Hut picker; these must be configured and recognized to do so.
-If you would like any Goody Huts provided by a particular community project to be reflected within the picker when said project is enabled, please open an issue with the project details, and it will be considered.
+If you would like any Goody Huts provided by a particular community project to be reflected within the picker and recognized by Reward Generator when said project is enabled, please open an issue with the project details, and it will be considered.
-  - Note that the above means EGHV has no interaction with unrecognized Goody Hut rewards beyond potentially spawning hostile villagers after receiving such a reward.

-See the Conflicts section below for exceptions.
+### Recognized Mods
 New Goody Hut rewards provided by recognized content will appear in the Goody Hut picker when such content is enabled.
 Such content can then be manipulated via the picker and any other configuration settings EGHV provides.
-All such content should function normally as the Primary reward, but may require additional configuration to be provided as a Bonus Reward.

-EGHV is compatible with mods that replace the AdvancedSetup, GameSetupLogic, and HostGame Frontend Lua context files.
-See "Conflicts-Frontend-Context" below for details and limitations.
+If necessary, additional measures will be taken to ensure that such content is properly configured for Reward Generator.

 #### Wondrous Goody Huts
 This community project is explicitly recognized by EGHV.
 - There does not appear to be a way of initializing the selection status of individual items in the picker.
 All rewards provided by WGH will therefore initialize as selected, even those normally disabled by default; such rewards will be enabled by EGHV if left selected.
-- Rewards provided by WGH are supported as the only or Primary reward with no further configuration required.
-- Rewards provided by WGH are supported as a Bonus reward when WGH methods are available to EGHV via the global ExposedMembers table; this is currently accomplished by including a modified version of WGH's script when EGHV loads.
+- Rewards provided by WGH are configured for Reward Generator by including a modified version of WGH's script when EGHV loads.

 # Installation
+EGHV can be installed via the Steam Workshopo or GitHub.

 ## Automatic
 [Subscribe to EGHV in the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2474051781) to automatically download and install the latest published release, and to automatically receive any updates as they are published to the Workshop.

 ## Manual
 Download the [latest release](https://github.com/zzragnar0kzz/C6EGHV/releases/latest) and extract it into the game's local mods folder.
-Alternately, clone the repository into the game's local mods folder using your preferred tools.
-The local mods folder varies:
+Alternately, clone the repository into a new folder within the game's local mods folder using your preferred tools.
-- Windows : `$userprofile\Documents\My Games\Sid Meier's Civilization VI\Mods`
-- Linux :
-- MacOS :

 To update to a newer release, clone or download the latest release as described above, overwriting any existing items in the destination folder.
+The local mods folder varies.

+### Windows
+`"$userprofile\Documents\My Games\Sid Meier's Civilization VI\Mods"`

+### Linux
+`"~/.local/share/aspyr-media/Sid Meier's Civilization VI/Mods"`

+-or-

+`"~/.steam/steam/steamapps/compatdata/289070/pfx/drive_c/users/steamuser/Documents/My Games/Sid Meier's Civilization VI/Mods"`

+Which of these is correct depends on whether you are using the native Linux client or the Windows client via Proton Experimental.

 # Conflicts
+Following is a non-comprehensive list of items that may potentially cause conflicts with other content.

 ## General
-If your mod alters any _existing_ Goody Hut (sub)types, unless it is also using a ludicrously high load order to apply these changes, they will likely be overwritten by EGHV due to its ridiculously high load order.
-Conflicts __WILL__ arise _regardless of relative load order_ if these alterations deviate substantially from those of EGHV.
+If your mod alters any *existing* Goody Hut (sub)types, unless it is also using a ludicrously high load order to apply these changes, they will likely be overwritten by EGHV due to its ridiculously high load order.
+If they are not overwritten, they will likely operate outside the parameters of Reward Generator and may cause undesired behavior.

-## Frontend
-### Database
+## Configuration Database
-EGHV adds the following custom tables to the game's Configuration SQLite database:
+EGHV adds the following custom tables to the game's Configuration database:
-- ContentFlags
 - TribalVillages

-If your mod uses any similarly-named tables, conflicts __WILL__ arise.
+If your mod uses any similarly-named tables, conflicts **WILL** arise.

-### Context
+## Frontend Context
-EGHV replaces the following existing Frontend context file(s):
-- MainMenu.xml

-The only modifications to this file consist of changing the filenames used for the "AdvancedSetup" and "HostGame" Lua contexts.
-The EGHV replacements for these files are:
-- EnhancedAdvancedSetup.lua and EnhancedAdvancedSetup.xml
-- EnhancedHostGame.lua and EnhancedHostGame.xml

-The above new XML files contain changes to incorporate EGHV's new Goody Hut picker as well as the replacement Natural Wonders picker from [ENWS](https://steamcommunity.com/sharedfiles/filedetails/?id=2273495829), and in the case of EnhancedAdvancedSetup, to allow for interoperability with [YnAMP](https://steamcommunity.com/sharedfiles/filedetails/?id=871861883) when it is also loaded.
-YnAMP-specific buttons in the Advanced Setup header will be hidden when it is not loaded.
-When ENWS is not loaded, errors will be generated in the log; these are due to the missing custom picker, and as the game should fall back to the default picker, they can be safely ignored.

-The above new Lua files contain directives to include the currently active AdvancedSetup or HostGame scripts for SP and MP setups.
-These will either be the base versions found in the game's UI/FrontEnd folder, or the last imported version from another mod, such as YnAMP.
-Necessary changes to AdvancedSetup and HostGame are now contained in separate files:
-- CommonFrontend.lua    contains new code used by both the AdvancedSetup and HostGame contexts
-- AdvancedSetup_EGHV.lua    contains modifications to existing code in the AdvancedSetup context
-- GameSetupLogic_EGHV.lua    contains modifications to existing code in the GameSetupLogic script, which is used by both the AdvancedSetup and HostGame contexts
-- HostGame_EGHV.lua    contains modifications to existing code in the HostGame context

-The above files are included by directive in the appropriate contexts.
-Additional directives will, as appropriate, include any other imported file whose name matches any of the following patterns:
-- AdvancedSetup_
-- GameSetupLogic_
-- HostGame_

-Doing this simulates the behavior of the Ingame "ReplaceUIScript" modinfo tag, which does nothing in the Frontend.
-This removes the need to overwrite the aforementioned original scripts with new versions containing any necessary changes, and allows for such changes to be placed in separate files that are loaded as needed after the existing scripts are loaded.
-When care is exercised, this allows multiple mods to make precision changes to these scripts and interoperate with one another.
-Crucially, since EGHV's load order generally makes it one of the last mods loaded, if not the last one loaded, it also allows for EGHV to function alongside other mods that __DO__ replace the original scripts, without resorting to a Frankenstein's monster of a single script containing changes from different mods.
-This functionality has been tested with YnAMP, but it *should* work with any mod that replaces the AdvancedSetup, GameSetupLogic, and/or HostGame script(s); however, there are limitations:
-- EGHV cannot make the game retain multiple versions of a script with the same name, so only the last imported version of each of these files will be used.
-This means other mods that overwrite one or more of these scripts will likely continue to conflict with each other.
-- Mods that make extensive changes to the AdvancedSetup and/or HostGame XML templates are not supported by EGHV.
-Notably, this applies to Sukritact's Civ Selection Screen.

 To implement the new Goody Hut picker, EGHV adds the following new Frontend context file(s):
-- GoodyHutPicker.lua and GoodyHutPicker.xml
+- `GoodyHutPicker.lua` and `GoodyHutPicker.xml`

-If your mod replaces any of the files named above, or adds any similarly-named new ones, compatibility issues __WILL__ arise.
+If your mod replaces any of the files named above, or adds any similarly-named new ones, compatibility issues **WILL** arise.

-## Ingame
-### Database
+## Gameplay Database
-EGHV adds the following custom tables to the game's Gameplay SQLite database:
+EGHV adds the following custom tables to the game's Gameplay database:
 - GoodyHutsByHash
+- GoodyHuts_EGHV
 - GoodyHutSubTypesByHash
+- GoodyHutSubTypes_EGHV
 - HostileUnits
 - UnitRewards

-If your mod uses any similarly-named tables, conflicts __WILL__ arise.
+If your mod uses any similarly-named tables, conflicts **WILL** arise.

-EGHV modifies the structure of, adds new item(s) to, and/or modifies existing item(s) in the following tables in the game's Gameplay SQLite database:
+EGHV modifies the structure of, adds new item(s) to, and/or modifies existing item(s) in the following tables in the game's Gameplay database:
 - Types
 - TypeTags
 - Building